krobelus/rate-experiments/README.md

 1 might need to be restored.

-\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL).
-Whenever a clause in the formula is falsified, this means that the current set of assumptions can not be a subset of any model.
-Therefore a subset of the assumptions is reverted and a *conflict clause* is learned, and added to the formula to prevent the solver from revisiting those wrong assumptions.
+\paragraph{CDCL} Predominant SAT solvers implement Conflict Driven Clause Learning (CDCL) which is based on the following principle: whenever some clause in the formula is falsified under the current assignment, this means that the current set of assumptions can not be a subset of any model.
+Therefore a subset of the assumptions is reverted and a *conflict clause* is learned --- it is added to the formula to prevent the solver from revisiting those wrong assumptions.
 As the number of clauses increases, so does memory usage, and the time spent on unit propagation.
-Because of this, redundant (introduced in
-\todo{update}[Redundancy Criteria]) learned clauses are regularly deleted from the formula if they are not considered useful.
+Because of this, redundant (introduced in the next section) learned clauses are regularly deleted from the formula if they are not considered useful.

 2.2 Proofs of SAT Solvers' Unsatisfiability Results